dangrie158/email-categorization-thesis/source/13_chapter_5.md

 All algorithms are trained and evaluated on the news corpus with a 90% / 10% split for training and evaluation data.
 The corpus is split so that the a priori probability for all classes is equal in the validation and training set.

+Due to the small size of the category ```Aktuell```, this category was not considered during the evaluation since it would only contain ~20 validation elements and is, with its size, an outlier to all other categories.
+Furthermore the category ```Ausland``` was also removed from the evaluation since it proved to contain a wide mix of topics concerning politics, sports, society and economy, all also present in other categories.
+This leaves 9 distinct classes for the evaluation.

+All algorithms, except for the CNN, were evaluated on a 2015 MacBook Pro with a 2.9 GHz i5 Processor and 16 GB of memory.

 ## Classification through Inversion via Bayes Rule

 @taddy2015document shows how any distributed language model can be used as a classifier by using the Bayes Rule.